FastRoutervs.Requesty

 Use Requesty.
 Their EU-only positioning is the cleanest in the category and the rest of the product surface is solid.

 Use FastRouter.
-The 0% markup, evals, and routing depth compound favorably as you grow.
+0% markup, evals, and routing depth compound favorably as you grow.

 Use Requesty.
-The local-vendor argument is real for procurement and a fair reason to choose.
+The local-vendor argument is real for procurement.

 Talk to FastRouter.
 Both are OpenAI-compatible; migration is a base URL swap and a key change.